electron-lang/electron/docs/getting-started.md

 }
 ```

-Now we're ready for building
+Now we're ready for building.
+(The yarn command on its own is the same as `yarn install && yarn prepare`.)

 ```sh
 yarn